fireundubh/playwithfire/unity/patchwork-design-patterns.md

 ### Classes/Types

-When you need to modify a class.
+When you need to modify a class:

 ```csharp
 [ModifiesType]